 Take, for instance, a senior programmer at an IT firm is typically tasked with writing, coding, testing, and analyzing software programs and applications.
 However, he is supposed to possess skills to perform additional tasks like efficient communication with non-technical staff, proven analytical and problem-solving ability, and execute tasks in a high-pressure environment.
 This makes it important for hirers to evaluate desired soft skills in candidates during the hiring process.
 It ensures that the chosen candidate is the right choice for the job.

-Soft skills make an integral part of career development.
+Soft skills in engineering make an integral part of career development.
 Every soft skill is essential in one way or another; however, a few are ‘must learn’ to obtain a higher trajectory in your career.
-We have compiled a list of soft skills needed for full stack developer in tech interviews that are fundamental to enhance your professional personality.
+We have compiled a list of soft skills needed for a full stack developer in tech interviews that are fundamental to enhancing your professional personality.

 2. Critical Analysis and Thinking Ability